Pornography: Consumption

-By Gender
+By gender

+Annually since 2013, Pornhub Insights has released a "Year In Review" report (except in 2020 due to the COVID-19 pandemic).
+The data found that the lesbian category has been consistently the most popular among female viewers since 2014 when gender statistics were first gathered, and that women in general regardless of sexual orientation are more likely to search for lesbian-associated terms such as "scissoring" than men, who are typically the target audience of such content.
+Several articles; including those by Cosmopolitan, Glamour, and Women's Health magazines; have supported these findings through research of their own.
+Furthermore, gay male pornography ranked as the second most preferred category for female visitors before its statistics were separated into its own section starting in 2016.
+According to data scientist Seth Stephens-Davidowitz, 25% of female searches for heterosexual content on the site involved keywords for painful, humiliating, or non-consensual sex.

+Research has also shown that a significant portion of viewers of gay male pornography are heterosexual men, with a 2018 study by YouPorn revealing that around a quarter of straight men report watching gay porn at least occasionally.

 A study of Austrian adults found that men consume pornography more frequently than women.
 The intent for consumption may vary, with men being more likely to use pornography as a stimulant for sexual arousal during solitary sexual activity, while women are more likely to use pornography as a source of information or entertainment, and rather prefer using it together with a partner to enhance sexual stimulation during partnered sexual activity.
 Studies have found that sexual functioning defined as "a person's ability to respond sexually or to experience sexual pleasure" is greater in women who consume pornography frequently than in women who do not.
 No such association was noticed in men.
 Women who consume pornography are more likely to know about their own sexual interests and desires, and in turn be willing and able to communicate them during partnered sexual activity, it has been reported that in women the ability to communicate their sexual preferences is associated with greater sexual satisfaction for themselves.
 Pornographic material is found to expand the sexual repertoire in women by making them learn new rewarding sexual behaviors such as clitoral stimulation and enhance their overall "sexual flexibility".
 Women who consume pornography frequently are more easily aroused during partnered sex and are more likely to engage in oral sex compared to the women who do not view pornography.
 Women users of pornography had reported (almost 50%) to have had engaged in cunnilingus, which research suggests is related to female orgasm, and to have had experienced orgasms more frequently than women who do not use pornography (87% vs. 64%).
 Most people, probably do not consider pornography use by a partner as indulging in infidelity.